kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 _**MOTION… ERROR – EQUIPMENT MALFUNCTION**_

-**YOUNG WOMAN** (her voice shaken, ecstatic, as though on the brink of madness):
+**Young Woman** (her voice shaken, ecstatic, as though on the brink of madness):
-_"No—no, fuck, this isn’t enough!
+"No—no, fuck, this isn’t enough!
 I need more—it's never enough!
-More!"_
+More!"

 In the background, an older woman stands alone.
 Her presence is calm, composed, like the eye of a storm.
 Her hair is streaked with gray and bound tightly, but her gaze is sharp—calculating.
 She watches, her eyes filled with the kind of certainty that comes only from true belief.

-**OLDER WOMAN** (low, commanding):
+**Older Woman** (low, commanding):
-_"Abigail.
+"Abigail.
 He is nothing but meat.
 Tear his cock off.
-With your teeth."_
+With your teeth."

-**MIDDLE-AGED WOMAN** (weeping, celebratory):
+**Middle-Aged Woman** (weeping, celebratory):
-_"They deserve it—they deserve this!
-This is what they’ve done to us.
-This is the only justice we have!"_
+"They deserve it—they deserve this!"

 The camera lurches suddenly, as though struck by an invisible force.
 The frame tilts, showing the warped doorframe of the room—scrawled across it, the sigil of Venus, twisted and deformed into an endless spiral.

-**YOUNG WOMAN** (suddenly still, whispering):
+**Young Woman** (suddenly still, whispering):
-_"Wait—"_
+"Wait—"
-_"Haven’t we done this before?
+"Haven’t we done this before?
 I—I saw this.
 In a dream.
 No, not a dream.
-In another skin."_
+In another skin."

-**MIDDLE-AGED WOMAN** (snapping at her):
+**Middle-Aged Woman** (snapping at her):
-_"Stay in the moment!
-Don’t let the loop distract you!"_
+"Stay in the moment!"

-_The young woman nods, a small sentiment of doubt creeping into her—but continues anyway._
+The young woman nods, a small sentiment of doubt creeping into her—but continues anyway.

-**OLDER WOMAN** (gravelly, reverent):
+**Older Woman** (gravelly, reverent):
-_"Cut him.
+"Cut him.
 Slice his throat slowly—don’t rush.
 Like you’re tracing the lines of a book.
-Let the blood spray on your breasts."_
+Let the blood spray on your breasts."

 The brutality escalates, and the women are no longer women—they are instruments of vengeance, instruments of destruction.
 Their ecstasy is not sexual—it is a release of everything they've held back for so long.
 For hours, the recording captures them in a feverish ritual of domination, mutilation, and a perverse devotion to their cause.

 By the end of it, the men are unrecognizable—husk-like, their bodies desecrated, drained, and laid bare.
 Their eyes are still open, their mouths hanging wide, as if they were left in a state of perpetual shock.

-**YOUNG WOMAN** (giggling, joyous):
+**Young Woman** (giggling, joyous):
-_"Look at this—this one had a reckorder.
-Hey, wasn't this one your daddy, Sarah?"_
+"Look at this—this one had a reckorder.
+Hey, wasn't this one your daddy, Sarah?"

 A girl named Sarah laughs, tears streaming down her face.
 The two young women collapse into each other’s arms, their bodies slick with blood, their laughter filled with madness—a final, almost sacred release.